Stevierajesh/tag/README.md

 - Game has not started
 - Admin can start the game

-### HIDE (configurable, currently 0s)

-- Player locations are hidden
-- Players move freely
-- Circle is enforced on the client side

-### SEEK / REVEAL (configurable, currently 10s)
+### SEEK / REVEAL (always on)

 - Player locations are revealed
 - AR visualization enabled
 - Tags can be attempted

-The game cycles between HIDE and SEEK using server-side timers.
-After `START_GAME`, the server waits 5 seconds, then begins the HIDE/SEEK loop.
+After `START_GAME`, the server waits 5 seconds, then begins broadcasting locations in SEEK.

 ## Timers & Phase Control

-Phase transitions are controlled using chained `setTimeout` calls:
+Phase transitions are controlled using a `setInterval` in SEEK:

 - Each game owns one active timer
-- When a phase begins, it schedules the next phase
 - When a game ends, timers stop automatically when the game is removed
- - During SEEK, the server broadcasts `PLAYERS_UPDATE` every ~200ms
+ - During SEEK, the server broadcasts `PLAYERS_UPDATE` every ~100ms, after an optional start delay

 This ensures: